drewblank/energy_loss_sim/README.md

 SRIM must be installed on your computer either natively on windows or using WINE and some emulator on UNIX based operating systems.

-Before running, make sure in main_program.py you have entered the directory where SRIM.exe as shown
+Before running, make sure in main_program.py you have entered the directory where SRIM.exe is installed as shown

 ```
 srim_executable_directory = r'C:\Users\drewblankstein\Documents\SRIM-2013'